Assignments must be typed and submitted

 Write a report on Corporate Governance

 at your company.
-Start your report by providing an executive summary.
+Start your report by providing a brief description

 And don't forget to use spell check